iBuseWinner/jeff/README.md

 There are 3 stages of the scenario:

-1. Send JSON including any of the above fields (`send` or others, `memory_cells` and `store_in_memory`) if needed, and include three more fields: `"sready": true, "saddr": "socket address- extension server", "sport": "extension server socket port (as a number)"`.
+1. Send JSON including any of the above fields (`send` or others, `memory_cells` and `store_in_memory`) if needed, and include three more fields: `"sready": true, "saddr": "extension server socket address", "sport": "extension server socket port (as a number)"`.
 *For example,* if your extension is using localhost server with port 15239, add these fields: `"sready": true, "saddr": "", "sport": 15239`.
 Immediately after that, a message with the token `stoken` will be sent to your server.
 This token must be sent in the second and third steps of the scenario.
 2. Form a message including your next message and the values `{"stoken": "token", "scontinue": true}` to continue the scenario.